PrestaShop/docs/basics/installation/install-with-docker.md

 ```

 {{% notice info %}}
-When using a M1-chip Mac, you may add: `platform: linux/x86_64` on each container declaration.
+When using an M1-chip Mac, you may need to add: `platform: linux/x86_64` on each container declaration.
 {{% /notice %}}

 ### Automatically install PrestaShop with test data